Kalkberg/Learning/README.md

 pdf_writer.py - Learned how to make a table from a bunch of data in LaTeX and ouput it to a PDF.

+Plate_Flexure.py - Attempts to constrain half width of plate flexure caused by Yellowstone Hotspot.

 plotting.py - Learned how to make and save basic plots to PDF format.

 Plot_Anim.py - Takes a csv of age, lat, and long data and makes an animation with a geographic basemap.